substrait-io/substrait/site/docs/relations/physical_relations.md

 ## Delimiter Join Operator

-A delimiter join performs duplicate elimination on one side and then pushes the rows with the duplicates eliminated into an arbitrary number of scans on the opposing side to enact the join.
+A delimiter join performs duplicate elimination on one side and then pushes the rows with the duplicates eliminated into a join utilizing the preconstructed delimiter on the opposing side to enact the join.
 The keys are used to implement the join condition.

 | Signature            | Value                                                        |
 | -------------------- | ------------------------------------------------------------ |